TormodLandet/Ocellaris/README.rst

 A discontinuous Galerkin FEM solver for multiphase free surface flows.
 The current goal of the project is to simulate water entry and exit of objects in ocean waves.

-Ocellaris is implemented in Python and C++.
-For numerics, mesh and finte element calculations FEniCS_ is used as the backend.
+Ocellaris is implemented in Python and C++ with FEniCS_ as the backend for numerics, mesh and finte element calculations.

 .. _FEniCS: http://fenicsproject.org/

-Ocellaris is named after the Amphiprion ocellaris Clownfish
+Ocellaris is named after the "Amphiprion Ocellaris" Clownfish.

 Copyright and license
 =====================